mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/actions.md

 This language adds a new group of actions called *Copy/Paste Special* to the editor popup that opens when right-clicking in the editor:

-- **Copy Node as XML**: serialize the selected node to XML and copy it to the system clipboard.
+- **Copy Node as XML**: serializes the selected node to XML and copies it to the system clipboard.
-- **Paste XML Node**: deserialize a previously copied node and insert it next to the current selected node.
+- **Paste XML Node**: deserializes a previously copied node and inserst it next to the currently selected node.
 - **Copy Node Info to Clipboard**: copies some information (project, module, model, node, URL) about a node to the system clipboard.